glebarez/cero/README.md

 Usage of cero:
   -c int
         Concurrency level (default 100)
-  -p int
+  -p string
-        Default TLS port to use, if not specified explicitly in host address (default 443) -t int
+        TLS ports to use, if not specified explicitly in host address.
+Use comma-separated list (default "443") -t int
         TLS Connection timeout in seconds (default 4) -v    Be verbose: